-Optimizing acoustics in theatres, concert halls and auditoria presents many challenges.
-Unamplified music or speech often lacks sufficient loudness throughout an entire space.
-Amplified sound can be too reverberant, resulting in a lack of intelligibility and clarity.
+Optimizing acoustics in theatres, concert halls, auditoria, and other large spaces presents many challenges.
+Unamplified music or speech often lack sufficient early reflections* to deliver adequate loudness throughout an entire space.
+Conversely, amplified sound can be too reverberant, resulting in a lack of intelligibility and clarity.

 Choices made during the design process may have significant cost implications.
 The benefits of selecting one type of acoustic treatment over another, or omitting the treatment altogether, can be “auralized” to the design team, and subsequently to the client, before these decisions take place.